UKCloud/documentation/articles/other/other-ref-pricing-tool-bugs.md

 ---
-title: Known bugs with the UKCloud Pricing Estimator Tool | UKCloud Ltd
+title: Known bugs with the UKCloud Pricing Estimation Tool | UKCloud Ltd
-description: Known bugs with the UKCloud Pricing Estimator Tool
+description: Known bugs with the UKCloud Pricing Estimation Tool
 services: other
 author: Dan Baker